willjduncan/Professional-Portfolio/README.md

 ## Credits

 No classmates or instructors were used in the making of this website.
 The coding boot camp Professional README Guide found at https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide was used as a template for this README.
 The WHEN/THEN section of this README was taken directly from the homework assignment Acceptance Criteria.
-The Run-Buddy project of Modules 1 and 2 were used as an example to emulate as I organized Horiseon's website.
+The Run-Buddy project of Modules 1 and 2 were used as an example to emulate.
 The license was picked from [https://choosealicense.com/](https://choosealicense.com/), as suggested by the README Guide aforementioned.
 The color choices were made with the help of [https://coolors.co/](https://coolors.co/).

 ## License